scafi/learning-scafi-alchemist/README.md

 3. executed the command `./gradlew runHelloScafi` inside the `learning-scafi-alchemist` created above.

 The last command produces the execution of the simulation called `helloScafi` described using a `yml` [file](https://github.com/scafi/learning-scafi-alchemist/blob/master/src/main/yaml/helloScafi.yml).
-Particularly an Alchemist simulation typically consists of a network of devices that could communicate with each other by means of a neighborhood relationship (you can see the connections by clicking <kbd>L</kbd>)
+Particularly an Alchemist simulation typically consists of a network of devices that could communicate with each other by means of a neighbourhood relationship (you can see the connections by clicking <kbd>L</kbd>)
 ![Alchemist Neibourhood Relationship](https://user-images.githubusercontent.com/23448811/175505269-cb2f6281-d7f2-40ff-9a11-fe7301166092.png)
-In this case, the nodes' position are configured through real GPS traces from the Vienna marathon app.
+In this case, the nodes' positions are configured through real GPS traces from the Vienna marathon app.
-The simulation effects (i.e., node shapes and colors) are highly configurable through JSON [configuration](https://github.com/scafi/learning-scafi-alchemist/blob/master/effects/helloScafi.json).
-Here the node color depends on the output of the ScaFi program, which is executed in each device every 1 second.
-Particularly, the execution of a ScaFi program deals with local computations and interaction among neighbors through a distributed data structure called *computational field*.
+The simulation effects (i.e., node shapes and colours) are highly configurable through JSON [configuration](https://github.com/scafi/learning-scafi-alchemist/blob/master/effects/helloScafi.json).
+Here the node colour depends on the output of the ScaFi program, which is executed in each device every 1 second.
+Particularly, the execution of a ScaFi program deals with local computations and interaction among neighbours through a distributed data structure called *computational field*.
 This distributed and repeated execution of *rounds* eventually produces a collective result (you can find more details about the execution model of ScaFi programs in the [documentation](https://scafi.github.io/docs/#execution-model)).

 In this case, the program consists of the evaluation of the distance from the node with the ID 100 (in Aggregate Computing literature called "gradient").
 <!--